 Can Dental Scaling Damage My Teeth?

 Scaling could be right for you but there may be other treatments that are a better option.
-If you come to us for teeth cleaning in Brighton, we can determine the best course of treatment and provide specialist services for nervous patients.
+If you come to us for teeth cleaning at one of our Hove clinics, we can determine the best course of treatment and provide specialist services for nervous patients.
 Get in touch and book an appointment with us.

 01273 900933